QasimK/qasimk.github.io/_posts/2018-02-24-single-application-vpn.md

 ### Aside: DNS & IPv6

-Check the DNS servers being used with `systemd-resolve --status`.
-(Everything seemed to work for me out of the box.)
+Check the DNS servers being used with `vpnbox dig +short whoami.akamai.net`.
+It should match `vpnbox curl ifconfig.co`.

+Most likely you will want to fix DNS leaks with Systemd using [update-systemd-resolved][update-systemd-resolved].
+(Don't forget to `root:root +x`.)

 Check for IPv6 with `vpnbox curl https://v6.ifconfig.co/`.